mhassell/pyChat/README.md

 Well, this is a first draft.
 Still a bunch to figure out.

 1. When a user quits, we need a way to safely close the threads that are running.

-Currently the program just gets stuck until you kill the process.
+	a. (command line version) Currently the program just gets stuck until you kill the process.

 2. Need error handling!
 All over the place!